christinakim/christinakim.github.io/_posts/2021-04-11-scaling-laws-for-language-transfer-learning.md

 Lastly, pre-trained models are more compute efficient than training from-scratch across dataset sizes.
 This is without accounting for the compute costs for the pre-trained model.
 ![image](/images/posts/scaling-laws-for-language-transfer/loss_v_compute_60M_transformer_500M_chinese.png)
 {: .imgContainer1}
-*Fig 6.
-Comparing the amount of compute of a 60M transformer trained from scratch and fine-tuned on 500M tokens of Chinese* {: .image-caption}
+*Fig 7.
+Comparing amount of compute needed for a 60M transformer trained from scratch and fine-tuned on 500M tokens of Chinese*
+{: .image-caption}

 ## Limitations